Online Reinforcement Learning in Non-Stationary Context-Driven Environments: Abstract

 \section{Abstract}

-We study online Reinforcement Learning (RL) in non-stationary input-driven environments, where a time-varying exogenous input process affects the environment dynamics.
+We study online reinforcement learning (RL) in non-stationary environments, where a time-varying exogenous context process affects the environment dynamics.
 Online RL is challenging in such environments due to ``catastrophic forgetting'' (CF).
 The agent tends to forget prior knowledge as it trains on new experiences.
-Prior approaches to mitigate this issue assume task labels (which are often not available in practice) or use off-policy methods that can suffer from instability and poor performance.
+Prior approaches to mitigate this issue assume task labels (which are often not available in practice), employ brittle regularization heuristics, or use off-policy methods that suffer from instability and poor performance.

-We present \bigsys (\sys), an on-policy RL approach that combats CF by anchoring policy outputs on old experiences while optimizing the return on current experiences.
-To perform this anchoring, \sys locally constrains policy optimization using samples from experiences that lie outside of the current input distribution.
-We evaluate \sys in two gym and computer systems environments with a variety of synthetic and real input traces, and find that it outperforms state-of-the-art on-policy and off-policy RL methods in the online setting, while achieving results on-par with an offline agent pre-trained on the whole input trace.
+We present \bigsys (\sys), an online RL approach that combats CF by anchoring policy outputs on old experiences while optimizing the return on current experiences.
+To perform this anchoring, \sys locally constrains policy optimization using samples from experiences that lie outside of the current context distribution.
+We evaluate \sys in Mujoco, classic control and computer systems environments with a variety of synthetic and real context traces, and find that it outperforms a variety of baselines in the non-stationary setting, while achieving results on-par with a ``prescient'' agent trained offline across all context traces.